Atoka, New Mexico

 Atoka is a census-designated place in Eddy County, New Mexico, United States.
-Its population was 1,077 as of the 2010 census.
+As of the 2020 census, Atoka had a population of 1,153.
 U.S. Route 285 passes through the community.
-The name was derived from an Native American word, probably Choctaw, whose meaning is unknown.
+The name was derived from a Native American word, probably Choctaw, whose meaning is unknown.

 It is within the Artesia Public Schools school district.
 Artesia High School is the school district's sole comprehensive high school.